• Skip to primary navigation

 TheNational Panhellenic Conference (NPC) is it’s female counterpart, acting as the umbrella group for the 26 national and international historically “white” sororities.

-See also What is Kentucky's state gem?
+See also What is the state seal of Washington state?

 What famous actress had her picture in the White House bathroom?